 Model Answer 3:

 The rising number of population in metropolitan places has caused significant repercussions.
-This has resulted to the incessant spread of pollution and an escalation of poverty.
+This has resulted in the incessant spread of pollution and an escalation of poverty.
 However, there are several preventive measures that the government can implement in order to address this social problem.

 However, it can never be denied that the government can implement platforms, which will mitigate the social dilemma.
 First of all, they can increase the number of employment offers in suburbs such as providing them lands that can be cultivated.
 Therefore, impoverished people will not aggregate in the city.
-Secondly, the government can provide programs such as sex education to these individual.
+Secondly, the government can provide programs such as sex education to these individuals.
 As an instance, public health practitioners can orient them the appropriate use of contraceptives, which will control the number of family members.

-[ Written by - Chino Bouquets ]
+[Written by - Chino Bouquets]